agude/agude.github.io/_posts/2017-11-13-raspberry_pi_reboot_times.md

 Both computers run [Ubuntu Mate 16.04 for the Raspberry Pi][mate], and both suffer from a memory leak I have not been able to track down.
 My solution is to reboot the computers at 0100 every night using a [cronjob][cron].
-They report their status to Twitter when they come back online, which lets me know that they have succeeded and how long it took.
+They report their status to Twitter  when they come back online, which lets me know that they have successfully rebooted and how long it took.
 [One of my friends][charles] noticed that Raspberry Pion seemed to take a few seconds longer than Raspberry Kaon, which prompted me to take a look.

 [mate]: https://ubuntu-mate.org/raspberry-pi/
 [cron]: https://en.wikipedia.org/wiki/Cron